chaseltb/financial-planning/README.md

 ## Getting the code (git clone)

-1. Open a terminal.
-2. Go to the folder where you want the project to live.
-3. Run:
+1. Clone the repository in the terminal:

    ```
    git clone https://github.com/chaseltb/financial-planning.git